 Asistencia lingüística gratuita, ayudas auxiliares y / o alojamiento están disponibles bajo petición.

 Littleton’s Summer Meal Program

 Join us for Littleton’s summer meal program for both breakfast and lunch, provided by SFE.
 This program is free to children 18 years and younger.
 These will be individual meals.
 Adult breakfasts are $2.00 and adult lunches are $3.50.
+The program runs during our summer months between end of May to about mid-July.
 Please see below for more information.